sdb100/cassandra-cdk/README.md

 This assumes you have the CDK up and running - if not, see my **s2i-java** project for details.

 #### Build and install the Cassandra image

+_TODO there's almost certainly a simpler way of doing it than this..._

 Clone this repo locally, somewhere under your home dir.
 The CDK VM mounts your home dir by default, so once you have used _vagrant ssh_, you should be able to navigate to the cloned repo from within the image.
 The following assumes you have done so, and run _oc login_.

 First build the cassandra-cdk image.